ThomasKundera/tkytpy/README.md

 That way we can have a fully isolated interface from implementation.

+### Most recent has_me comment from an yid
+Seems useful, but costly.

 ### DB access getting too slow.
 Removing as much as possible from useless threads: removing comments, content, etc.
 Just keeping etags.